-Treatment of a tension pneumothorax is one of the classic medical emergencies where a life can be saved or loss on the basis of recognition and rapid decompression.
-Numerous techniques exist, and the literature is replete with opinions, but in the first instance relieving the tension, even if not draining the pneumothorax is life saving.
-A needle thoracostomy (e.g. 14G intravenous canula) can be inserted, typically in the 2nd intercostal space in the midclavicular line, to gain valuable time, before a larger underwater drain can be inserted 1.
+Treatment of a tension pneumothorax is one of the classic medical emergencies where life can be saved or lost on the basis of recognition and subsequent rapid decompression.
+Numerous techniques exist, and the literature is replete with opinions, but in the first instance relieving the tension, even if not draining the pneumothorax, is life-saving.
+A needle thoracostomy (e.g. 14G intravenous cannula) can be inserted, typically in the 2nd intercostal space in the midclavicular line, to gain valuable time, before a larger underwater drain can be inserted 1.

 - 1. Greenberg MI.
 Greenberg's text-atlas of emergency medicine.
 Lippincott Williams & Wilkins.
 (2005) ISBN:0781745861.
 Read it at Google Books - Find it at Amazon